Cmorto/BZAN-542-Project/README.md

 ![My Image](h_3.png)

 For our **association analysis**, we used a library in R called **Bibliometrix**.
 This R package “provides a set of tools for quantitative research in bibliometrics and scientometrics.”
 This evaluation of publication data, Including their citations, is used in almost every field of science to evaluate the growth of their scientific community conceptually.
-This package comes with functions biblioAnalysis to perform basic descriptive analysis, options to summarize statistical analysis, citations to obtain the most frequently cited publications, dominance to obtain the highest scoring authors, histNetwork along with histPlot to obtain a historical local citations network analysis, and Hindex to calculate a standard Hindex rating, and many more.
+This package comes with functions 'biblioAnalysis' to perform basic descriptive analysis, 'options' to summarize statistical analysis, 'citations' to obtain the most frequently cited publications, 'dominance' to obtain the highest scoring authors, 'histNetwork' along with 'histPlot' to obtain a historical local citations network analysis, and 'Hindex' to calculate a standard Hindex rating, and many more.
 Along with the Bibliometrix package, we also used **tidyverse** for visualizations along with the plot functions that were provided by Bibliometrix.

 **K-means clustering** places all observations into k number of clusters, with each one being assigned to the cluster who’s mean (or centroid) has the shortest distance.
 In this instance, each publication serves as an observation, and the clusters in which they are organized represent the keywords that those articles contain.